 Residential treatment here at Northbound involves around-the-clock care for those who stay at our treatment facility.
 We provide our clients with safety and stability as they begin their new, drug- and alcohol-free lives.

 Our team is dedicated to making sure each individual in our care has what they need in order to successfully end substance abuse.
-This is why we take a personalized, individualized approach to treatment.
-Through the various therapy methods we use here at Northbound, our clients can learn more about themselves and their journey.
+This is why we take a personalized approach to treatment.
+Through the various therapy methods we use here at Northbound, our clients can learn more about themselves and their journey ahead.

 Through group therapy, participants can interact with like-minded individuals.
 Often people who suffer from addiction have difficulty connecting with others.
 Addiction often separates people from those they love and from those who care about them.
-Many people become socially withdrawn because of their substance use habits.
-So, it can be difficult for people to comfortably interact with those around them.
+Many people become socially withdrawn because of their substance use habits, making it difficult for people to comfortably interact with those around them.

 All of those who are in recovery have their own stories, full of unique and personal experiences.
 But, through therapeutic group activities, people who are working toward recovery can become more engaged with one another and develop strong support systems.

 Having the support of others is one of the most helpful and effective components of recovery.
 Individuals can become more confident and engaged in their journey as they learn from others.
-This can encourage emotional growth, increase self-esteem, and inspire people to better connect with the individuals in their lives.
+This can encourage emotional growth, increase self-esteem, and inspire people to have stronger connections with the individuals in their lives.